Evian04/Euler/README.md

 # Euler
-This repository will store the python script I used to solve the 36 Euler's problems
+This repository contains the python script I created to solve the Euler's problems There are a lot of Euler's problem.
+The statement of each one is described at the beginning of the corresponding python scrpipt, but you can also check them on the website: https://projecteuler.net/archives